-With the prevalence of HIV being high in the country, UNFPA supported the review and updating of the EHS package which had not been done since 1976 to include HIV and advocated for programmes to be included in all the health facilities in the country, and written consent of the Minister responsible if such marriage is considered desirable, as per the Marriage Act, Sec.
-25, 27, with the consent of both parents of minors being required (www.genderindex.org).

-this was useful in identifying the areas and people left behind, and facilitated the MoH to determine the budget that it required (Interviews with CO and MoH staff).
+With the prevalence of HIV being high in the country, UNFPA supported the review and updating of the EHS which had not been done since 1976 to include HIV and advocated for programmes to be included in all the health facilities in the country, and this was useful in identifying the areas and people left behind, and facilitated the MoH to determine the budget that it required (Interviews with CO and MoH staff).

 During the period, UNFPA also contributed to strengthening the HIV programming policy framework through supporting both NAC and MoH in development of strategies and guidelines to respond to existing challenges in the response framework.
-Building from the results of the UNFPA-supported condom analytic study, UNFPA supported the government of Lesotho to develop a condom strategy which included aspects of lubricants, in addition to rebranding the condoms to Plug 'N Play in response to ensuring that the condoms appeal to the target populations, including the young people and the most at risk populations, including female sex workers and the men having sex with men.
+Building from the results of the UNFPA-supported condom analytic study, UNFPA supported the government of Lesotho to develop a condom strategy which included aspects of lubricants, in addition to rebranding the condoms in response to ensuring that the condoms appeal to the target populations, including the young people and the most at risk populations, including female sex workers and the men having sex with men.
 Further, the condom strategy also included the lubricants, which were initially missing, with the government including them for purchases together with condoms (Interviews with MoH, NAC, LPPA and CO staff and SIS review).
-Identifying the stigma related to access to services by the young people and the at-risk populations, UNFPA supported the establishment of safe spaces for the female sex workers to access SRH services, including contraceptives, in addition to targeting the longdistance truck drivers with HIV prevention services Along the borders.
-This was done through the guidance of the National Comprehensive HIV Package for Key Populations which UNFPA supported the MOH to develop as it provides normative guidance with regards to differentiated service provision for the Key populations.
-UNFPA also supported the government in the development of a costed HIV Policy and strategies mainstreaming gender, youth and girls, Key Populations' interventions in the policies, which was previously lacking.
-Further, the CO also supported NAC in the mid-term review of the National HIV Strategic Plan highlighting the adolescent and young women as high risk groups as among the five key prevention pillars as espoused in the National Prevention 2020 which was too customised and adapted to the country's context through financial and technical support to NAC by UNFPA..
+Identifying the stigma related to access to services by the young people and the at-risk populations, UNFPA supported the establishment of safe spaces for the female sex workers to access SRH services, including contraceptives, in addition to targeting the longdistance truck drivers with HIV prevention services across the borders.
+UNFPA also supported the government in the development of a costed HIV policies and strategies mainstreaming gender, youth and girls' interventions in the policies, which was previously lacking.
+Further, the CO also supported NAC in the mid-term review of the National HIV Strategic Plan highlighting the adolescent and young women as high risk groups as key prevention pillars.